RealA10N/usm/README.md

 It looks mature and decent in terms of generated code, and speed.

+### MLIR<a name="mlir"></a>

+The [Multi-Level Intermediate Representation] (MLIR) Project is probably the most similar project to USM out there.

+It is a compilation framework that defines a generic syntax, but does not define types or the instruction set ("dialects"), similar to USM.
+You can then define optimizations and transformations between dialects.

+However, MLIR also has "non-goals" which do not align with USM:

+> We do not try to support low level machine code generation algorithms (like
+> register allocation and instruction scheduling).
+They are a better fit for
+> lower level optimizers (such as LLVM).
+Also, we do not intend MLIR to be a
+> source language that end-users would themselves write kernels in (analogous to
+> CUDA C++).

+USM's goal it to do provide support for low level machine compilation, algorithms and optimizations.
+USM is also designed to resemble machine-specific assembly syntax, and end users (that are familiar with assembly programming) should be able to write USM code directly with no additional effort.

 [^1]: A unicode whitespace character is one that has the ["WSpace=Y" property].
     For reference, see [Go's unicode.IsSpace standard function].